nclabteam/FedChyper/README.md

 - `file_path` : path of processed shakespare file

-### FedAdap
+### FedChyper
-The `fedadap` sections defines the parameters that are used by the FedAdap algorithm.
+The `FedChyper` sections defines the parameters that are used by the FedChyper algorithm.

-- `enable` : This field enables or disables the FedAdap.
-When set to True, it augments the selected strategy with FedAdap.
+- `enable` : This field enables or disables the FedChyper.
+When set to True, it augments the selected strategy with FedChyper.
 - `early_stopping` : block for config of early stopping part.
   - `enable` : This field enables or disables early stopping mechanism.
 When True, it prevents model overfitting by stopping training when performance plateaus.
   - `patience_es` : This field specifies the number of epochs to wait for improvement before stopping the training.
 In this case, it is set to 6 epochs.
   - `min_delta` : This field defines the minimum change in the monitored metric to qualify as an improvement.
 It is set to 0.01 to distinguish between significant and negligible changes.
-- `reduce_lr` : block for config of dynamic learning rate of FedAdap.
+- `reduce_lr` : block for config of dynamic learning rate of FedChyper.
   - `enable` : This field enables or disables dynamic learning rate reduction.
 When True, it helps the model converge by gradually reducing the learning rate.
   - `patience_lr` : This field specifies the number of epochs to wait before reducing the learning rate.
 It is set to 3 epochs, allowing quicker adaptation.
   - `factor` : This field sets the multiplication factor for learning rate reduction.
 Set to 0.9.